Hallur20/AlgorithmAssignment3/ReadMe.md

 <h2>our original choice for sorting the queue was the "max heap sort" because of it being the fastest in a non-unique list.
 However
   under the development we ran into some challenges as for example: swapping and finding the parent (we fixed it later but not fully, and this is where we decided to give up on the algorithm).
 We then moved on to insertition-sort, which was the next fastest algorithm in a non-unique list.
   </2>

+  <h2>we have hard-coded 50 random passengers in a list, which we then sort with our algorithm.
+The reason we have not used the template as much as we could have, is that we could not understand the system in areas such as: the tail of the queue, the head of the queue (we tried using these in our algorithm), the clock system etc.</h2>